carldelfin/dotfiles/README.md

 ### :shield: Mullvad VPN status

-I've also made a small shell script, [mullvad-vpn-status](https://github.com/carldelfin/mullvad-vpn-status), that checks Mullvad VPN connection status and allows the user to toggle connections on/off.
+I've also made a small shell script, [mullvad-vpn-status](https://github.com/carldelfin/mullvad-vpn-status), that checks Mullvad VPN connection status, and warns the user when the account has less than a week left until expiry.
 It too is intended for use with [polybar](https://github.com/polybar/polybar).

 ```bash
 git clone https://github.com/carldelfin/mullvad-vpn-status.git